 Editorial: A urinary tract infection (UTI) starts when bacteria enter the urinary tract, bladder, and kidneys.
 Antibiotics are usual medications to treat a UTI and to stop symptoms like pain, burning, and an urgent need to pee.
 The choice of antibiotic depends on two facts: what kind of bacteria caused the infection and how severe the UTI is (1).
 The urine culture test will define the type of germs which caused the infection.
-Several antibiotics are the candidate for UTIs treatment like amoxicillin, ceftriaxone, cephalexin, ciprofloxacin, fosfomycin, levofloxacin, nitrofurantoin, and trimethoprim (2,3).
-Very recently the importance of herbal medicine is being reconsidered in UTIs and the Cornus mas juice is recommended for both UTI and cancer treatment.
+Several antibiotics are candidates for UTIs treatment, like amoxicillin, ceftriaxone, cephalexin, ciprofloxacin, fosfomycin, levofloxacin, nitrofurantoin, and trimethoprim (2,3).
+Very recently, the importance of herbal medicine has been reconsidered in UTIs, and Cornu's mas juice is recommended for UTI and cancer treatment.